 The target audiences for these courses are those with a responsibility for safeguarding children, young people and adults at risk as defined in the role description.
-The following is recommended in addition to the above:
+The following is recommended in addition to the above;

-- Big Life Designated safeguarding lead training - Level 4, designated safeguarding lead training - Additional 10hrs CPDper annum that could include specific training relating to your service delivery.
+- Big Life Designated safeguarding lead training - Level 4, designated safeguarding lead training - Additional 24hrs CPD every three years that could include specific training relating to your service delivery.